-To better protect social housing tenants and the wider community, new laws were introduced in late 2015 to crack down on criminal and antisocial behaviour in social housing properties across NSW.
+To better protect social housing tenants and the wider community, laws were introduced in late 2015 to crack down on criminal and antisocial behaviour in social housing properties across NSW.

 It is recognised that the majority of social housing tenants are good neighbours and law-abiding people, but there are a small number of tenants whose antisocial and illegal behaviour puts the safety and security of their neighbours at risk.

-In a recent survey conducted with social housing tenants across NSW, 78% think that antisocial behaviour is a problem and 51% reported that they had experienced it.
+In a survey conducted with social housing tenants across NSW, 78% think that antisocial behaviour is a problem and 51% reported that they had experienced it.

 Additional feedback was provided as part of the responses to the NSW Government Discussion Paper on Social Housing in NSW, where antisocial behaviour was raised as an issue: